Towards Adaptive, Learning-Based Security in Decentralized Applications

-Not only it provides the novel cyber security tool, but also will have an integrated secure mechanism to detect the most modern attacks by decentralizing its core decision making engine.

-In order to generate smart certificates for securing the Web3 apps against cyberattacks, the vulnerability scanning tool (as shown in Figure 3) for securing the chain component will be integrated into our solution.
-The resulting framework’s supplementary component will be efficient and resilient to attacks or malfunctions.
-The attack correlation component integrates 1) (social) media monitoring, 2) wallet monitoring, and 3) attacks’ prediction which is based on vulnerabilities’ repository inputted from application and smart contract layer.
-The architecture described in Figure 3 offers a comprehensive solution for monitoring and detecting cyberattacks on Web3 applications.
-By integrating various monitoring tools, utilizing AI for enhanced threat prediction, and leveraging the benefits of blockchain, the system provides a robust and user-friendly approach to cybersecurity, which contains:\\
+In order to generate smart certificates, according to RQ2, for securing the Web3 applications against cyberattacks, the vulnerability scanning tool (shown in Figure 3) for securing the chain component will be integrated into the solution.
+The resulting framework will be efficient and resilient to various attacks, when the attack correlation component integrates 1) social media monitoring via PhishTank/OpenPhish tool, 2) real-time activities' monitoring for API exploits via OWASP ZAP and DoS attacks via Cloudflare tool, and 3) application layer anomaly detection and attack prediction via graph-based anomaly detection tools.